hudson-and-thames/mlfinlab/docs/source/implementations/statistical_arbitrage.rst

 Pairs Trading
 =============

+Pairs trading strategy is a specific statistical arbitrage strategy that focuses on two assets.
+Instead of trading on a basket of assets, pairs trading focuses on two to harness the pricing inefficiency caused by the widening spread.
 Pairs trading strategies can be implemented in three parts.

 1. Filter the universe to select a number of pairs.
 These pairs are two related securities, which are oftentimes in the same sector/industry and have similar fundamental values.